hwdsl2/wireguard-install/README.md

 If you are unable to download, open [wireguard-install.sh](wireguard-install.sh), then click the `Raw` button on the right.
 Press `Ctrl/Cmd+A` to select all, `Ctrl/Cmd+C` to copy, then paste into your favorite editor.
 </details>

+\* A cloud server, virtual private server (VPS) or dedicated server.

+## Next steps

 After setup, you can run the script again to manage users or uninstall WireGuard.

 [WireGuard VPN clients](https://www.wireguard.com/install/) are available for Windows, macOS, iOS and Android.

-\* A cloud server, virtual private server (VPS) or dedicated server.
+To add a VPN connection, open the WireGuard App on your device, click on the "Add" button, then scan the generated QR code in the script output.

+Enjoy your very own VPN! :sparkles::tada::rocket::sparkles:

 ## Credits